blockades/scanner/README.md

 > bitcoind -daemon -reindex -txindex

-Which has an index of the transactions which you are querying.
+By doing so you ensure you have a local index of the transactions which you are querying.

 ---

 ### High Level Steps:

     $ bitcoin-cli getblockhash <INTEGER>

 - get blockhash (how to figure out which is the latest?)
 - insert the blockhash into the DB
 - Loop through all INTEGERS till all blockhashes have been inserted into the DB (another way to do this is from the JSON from the block itself as it has 'next' and 'previous')

     $ bitcoin-cli getblock <BLOCKHASH>

 - Loop through all blockhashes in the DB and get the block JSON and insert into the DB

     NEED TO WRITE LOOP for each block JSON

 - Loop through each block and extract into the DB a list of all tx from within the block (these are the rawTransactions)
 - This means looping through each tx array to extract each tx code within the array for each block

     $ bitcoin-cli getrawtransaction <RAW-TX-ID>

 - Loop through all RawTransactions
 - Insert JSON response into Transaction within DB

 ---

 ### NEXT STEPS: